lsm/genji/doc/app.md

 We follow the native node.js api's callback style, which put the error object at the first argument of a callback function.
 It's true for the event listening function as well.

-#### Other reserved properties
+## Properties and methods

+- `name` is the name of your app in *string*, name should be upper camel case.

-- `init` the constructor function, it will be called once and only once at the time of initilization, you can not call it manually.
+- `init` is the constructor *function*, it will be called once and only once at the time of initialization, you should not call it manually.

-- `emitCallback` an enum value ('after', 'before', false) which tells genji automatically emit event `after`/`before` callback is called when you handle result inline.
+- `emitInlineCallback` is an enum value ('after', 'before', false) which tells genji automatically emit event `after`/`before` callback is called when you handle result inline.
 Default is boolean `false` which means not to emit.

+- `prefixDelegatedEvent` is an enum value indicates whether or not to prefix the event name when using `delegate` as emitter:
+    - `true` event name will be prefixed, the prefix is `'name of app' + ':'` (e.g. `createPost` -> `Blog:createPost`).
+This is the default value
+    - `false` not to prefix
+    - Any non-empty *string* value as customized prefix

+- `publicMethods` is an *object* of functions created upon initialization which considered as public methods, `controller` uses this property to map url to function.

+- `reservedMethodNames` is an *array* of reserved names which cannot be used as public method, the default value is:

+    ```
+      ["setMaxListeners","emit","addListener","on","once","removeListener","removeAllListeners","listeners", "init", "isPublicMethodName"]
+    ```

+- `isPublicMethodName` is a *function* use to check if a string can be used as public method name or not.
+The default rule is:

+    The name must be a non-empty string and must not equal to one of the `reservedMethodNames` and not start with lower dash `_`.